Proffessor2008/-ccultoNG/README.md

 - Best detection for F5, JSteg, and OutGuess methods
 - Note: Detection is harder in highly compressed JPEGs (>85% quality)

+**Q: 🔐 Should I encrypt data before or after steganographic hiding?**
+A: **ALWAYS encrypt BEFORE hiding**.
+This creates dual-layer security:
+1. Steganography hides the *existence* of data
+2. Encryption protects the *content* if hiding is detected
+Even if an attacker detects hidden data via steganalysis, they still face 256-bit encryption without the password.

+**Q: 🔐 What's the difference between XOR and real encryption?**
+A: XOR is a **bitwise operation**, not encryption:
+- XOR with same key twice = original data (trivially reversible)
+- No key derivation, no salt, no authentication
+- Vulnerable to known-plaintext attacks
+- Included ONLY for educational demonstrations
+**Never use XOR for real data protection.** Always use AES-256 GCM or ChaCha20-Poly1305.

+**Q: 🔐 How strong should my encryption password be?**
+A: Minimum requirements:
+- **Absolute minimum**: 12 characters with mixed case + numbers + symbols
+- **Recommended**: 16+ characters with all character types
+- **Ideal**: 20+ characters generated by password manager
+Example of strong password: `J7$mP9#kL2@nQ5vX!R8*tY3`
+Weak password example (avoid): `Password123` — crackable in hours.

+**Q: 🔐 What happens if I forget my encryption password?**
+A: **Data is permanently lost**.
+Modern encryption (AES-256) is designed to be mathematically impossible to break without the key.
+There is no backdoor, no master key, and no recovery mechanism.
+Always:
+1. Verify decryption immediately after encryption
+2. Store password in a secure password manager
+3. Create backup copies of critical passwords in secure locations

+**Q: 🔐 Can I use the same password for multiple files?**
+A: **Technically yes, but strongly discouraged**.
+Using unique passwords per file:
+- Prevents compromise of all files if one password is leaked
+- Limits blast radius of password reuse attacks
+- Follows zero-trust security principles
+Use a password manager to generate and store unique passwords for each encryption operation.
+-
 ## 🤝 Contributing

 We welcome contributions in the following areas: